Position: Scientist, AgResearch Lincoln and AgResearch Winchmore.

 Dr David Scobie works with sheep and issues associated with their skin and wool.
-He has recently developed a sheep that is more cost-effective and lower maintenance for farmers.
+He was part of a 13 year project that developed a sheep breed that is more cost-effective and lower maintenance for farmers – easy care sheep.

 ...the best part about this job has been the enthusiastic response of sheep farmers.

 David works with sheep, sheep skin and wool and the on-farm issues associated with the production of these products.
-His recent work has been devoted to reducing the incidence of flystrike on sheep.
-As an aside from this, the new type of sheep he has developed are more efficient to farm because there are less costs associated with maintaining them.
+Part of his work has been devoted to reducing the incidence of flystrike on sheep.
+As an aside from this, the new type of sheep he developed are more efficient to farm because there are less costs associated with maintaining them.

 “The best part about this job has been the enthusiastic uptake of these traits by sheep farmers,” says David.
 “Some research is just interesting and sometimes only of deep interest to the researcher, whereas this research has been applicable to sheep farming and has the potential to make a profound difference to the way we think about breeding and managing sheep.”